North Dakota Flag History

 Adopted: November 9, 1943

-North Dakota Flag Design: Unit banner carried by the state's troop in the Philippine–American War.
+North Dakota Flag Design: Unit banner carried by the state's troops in the Philippine–American War.

 Great Seal: Liberty and Union, Now and Forever, One and Inseparable